Bushkill Park

-The Bar'l of Fun was one of the oldest operating funhouses in the United States, built sometime before 1935.
-The funhouse is also notable due to the amount of untouched Folk art painted on the walls and on banners inside the building.

-Inside the funhouse, aside from the rotating barrel (from which the attraction gets its name), there is a maze-like layout in a dark room with mirrors.
-In the past, there was a flashing strobe light in the corner of the room.
-Beyond the maze is the famous barrel, a multi-person 'sit-and-spin' style ride, as well as a wobbly staircase.
-Upstairs is the Hall of Mirrors, and a rolling walkway that looks out onto the park.
-Finally, there is an original antique wooden slide that goes from the second floor to the first.
-The funhouse was featured on the Discovery Channel in 1997.
+Bushkill Park, formerly Bushkill Park and Grove, is an amusement park in Easton, Pennsylvania. it One of the oldest amusement parks in the nation, it is today geared toward younger audiences.
+The facility operated continuously from 1902 to 2004 and during the summer of 2006.
+It has operated since January 2017.

+History and features

 Carousels

 Bushkill Park has owned and operated two notable vintage carousels.

-The first was a three row menagerie built by Tom Long’s father and uncle.
-A 1902 model, it is considered Long Carousel #8 in a series of family-built models.
-It originally turned at a park on an island near Philadelphia and was brought to Island Park via canal boat in 1912.
-It traveled to a few parks managed by Long before settling in at Bushkill with Long in the mid 1930s.
+The first was a three row menagerie built by Tom Long’s father and uncle in 1902.
+Known as Long Carousel #8 in a series of family-built models, it was initially based at a park on an island near Philadelphia and was brought to Island Park via canal boat in 1912.
+It traveled to a few parks managed by Long before settling in at Bushkill Park in the mid 1930s.
 It remained at Bushkill until Mabel Long’s death in 1989, when the park and carousel were sold separately.
 Long #8’s last known location was intact in an Ohio warehouse.

 In March 1993, the park purchased a 1915 carousel made by the Allan Herschell Company from the dilapidated Willow Mill Park in Mechanicsburg, Pennsylvania, which opened with the amusement park in 1934 and stopped operating in 1990 when it closed.
 Along with the carousel, a Wurlitzer band organ that once played at Willow Mill Park was also purchased.
 Between 2001 and 2007, the carousel was sold, and in the winter of 2014 the carousel building collapsed from a heavy snow load.